ibbles/LearningUnreal/Content Browser.md

 Right-click an asset to get a list of actions that can be performed on that asset.
 Some of the actions are described throughout this note.

-We can move an [[Asset]] by selecting it and dragging it to the folder where we want it to be.
+We can **move** an [[Asset]] by selecting it and dragging it to the folder where we want it to be.
-Unreal Engine tracks all asset references all will update them to point to the new location.
+Unreal tracks all asset references all will update them to point to the new location.
+Maybe.
+I'm not sure how this works.
+It will also leave a hidden [[Redirector]] at the old asset location.
+These can be unhidden using _Asset Filtering_ and removed with folder > right-click > Fix Up Redirectors.

+We can **delete** an [[Asset]] by selecting it and hitting the delete key.
+If the asset is used, i.e. referenced, anywhere then we will get a warning saying so with a list of referencing assets .
+We can chose to delete that asset as well by right-clicking it in the list and selecting Add To Pending Deletes.
+If we don't want to delete that other [[Asset]] then we can chose to make the reference point to another asset instead.
+We can also do Force Delete, I not sure what happens if we do that.
+Will the other assets keep their references to the now deleted assets?
+Will they be set to None?

 Unreal Engine 5 introduced the [[Content Drawer]].
 The Content Drawer is an auto-hiding panel with a Content Browser in it.